 A Slow Data attack sends legitimate application layer requests but reads responses very slowly.
 With that, it may attempt to exhaust the target's connection pool.
 Slow reading advertises a very small number for the TCP Receive Window size and at the same time by emptying the client's TCP receive buffers slowly.
 That ensures a very low data flow rate.

-The attack purpose is for consuming the system resources (memory, CPU time) slowly.
-We can disable the connect when it is failed that sending many times probe package failed in the zero-window timer.
+The purpose of the attack is to consume the system resources (memory, CPU time) slowly.
+We can disable the connection when it fails to send probe packages within the zero-window timer.